Marin Weekend Family Fun for February 2–4

 DIESEL, a bookstore, Larkspur

 Pull on your PJs and bring your teddy bear to the bookstore!
-Author Sandra V. Feder will be here to read you a bedtime story.
-Get cozy, listen to a story or two, have some milk and cookies and get your books signed.
-Then head home for bed.
-Location: Marin Country Mart, 2419 Larkspur Landing Circle, Larkspur.
-For more info, visit their website.
+Author will be here to Ian Lendlerread you a bedtime story from his new picture book Little Sid: The Tiny Prince Who Became Buddha.
+Get cozy, listen to a story or two, have some milk and cookies and get your books signed, then head home to bed.
+Location: 2419 Larkspur Landing Circle, Larkspur.
+Event details.

 Mathnasium of Mill Valley